-The Elk Grove Unified School District's Board of Education is committed to providing opportunities for pre-kindergarten education.
-Several programs help children from 0 - 5 years old prepare for kindergarten.
+Elk Grove Unified's Board of Education is committed to providing opportunities for pre-kindergarten education.
+Several programs help children from 0-5 years old prepare for kindergarten.
 The programs are funded through different sources and their requirements vary.
-(See Early Childhood and Pre-Kindergarten Education Programs)

-PreK-K programs are based on a child's age: Early Childhood and Pre-
+(See Early Childhood and Pre-Kindergarten Education Programs) PreK-K programs are based on a child's age:

-Kindergarten Education: 0-5 years

-Transitional Kindergarten:

-5 years old between September 2 and December 2

-Kindergarten: 5 years old on or before September 1
+- Early Childhood and Pre-Kindergarten Education: 0-5 years - Transitional Kindergarten: 5 years old between September 2 and February 2 - Kindergarten: 5 years old on or before September 1

-GRADES TK-K
+Grades TK-K

-Each year, enrollment for Transitional Kindergarten and Kindergarten starts at the beginning of January.
-To enroll, pick up a New Student Welcome Packet from your home school or download from the home school or district web page.
+Each year, enrollment for Transitional Kindergarten and Kindergarten starts in early January.
+To enroll, pick up a New Student Welcome Packet from your home school, download a copy from the home school web page or district web page or enroll online through ParentVUE.
 Return your completed kindergarten enrollment materials by the second Wednesday in February in order to participate in our Randomization process.

-Although most families who turn in their enrollment materials by the second Wednesday in February are likely to get into their home school, EGUSD is not able to guarantee placement for every child at their home school.
+Although most families who turn in their enrollment materials by the second Wednesday in February are likely to get into their home school, we are not able to guarantee placement for every child at their home school.
 Due to crowded conditions in the Elk Grove Unified School District, there is a possibility that your child may be reassigned to another Elk Grove Unified elementary school.

-GRADES I-12
+Grades 1-12